 Most people don’t wonder when they open a bottle of wine, how many calories there are in it.
 But I bet you will now you’ve read this.

 You see we pour over food labels, obsess about the sugar content of desserts and worry about the calorific content of a slice of pizza; but when it comes to wine, most people tend to turn a blind eye.
+Sugar content in wine is a burning topic with many people following low sugar diets and thinking more consciously about their health.

 Why would you consider the number of calories in a bottle of wine?
 It’s wine, it’s a liquid.
 They don’t count if they’re consumed from a glass, do they?